 Position a tripod video camera under the table and facing up so that the infant’s face is in clear view.

-Hang a black curtain immediately behind the table for the experimenter to stand behind to be hidden from the infant’s view during the nonsocial and language-only conditions.
+Hang an opaque curtain immediately behind the table for the experimenter to stand behind to be hidden from the infant’s view during the nonsocial and language-only conditions.

 Place a rattle, a small stuffed animal, and cereal in the booth.
 Use the same rattle and animal for all participants.